angular/angular/aio/content/guide/dependency-injection.md

-# Understanding Dependency injection
+# Understanding dependency injection

 Dependency injection, or DI, is one of the fundamental concepts in Angular.
-DI is wired into the Angular framework and allows classes with Angular decorators, such as Components, Directives, Pipes and Injectables, to configure dependencies that they need.
-You can *inject* a service into a class using its constructor, giving that class access to a particular dependency.
+DI is wired into the Angular framework and allows classes with Angular decorators, such as Components, Directives, Pipes, and Injectables, to configure dependencies that they need.

+Two main roles exist in the DI system: dependency consumer and dependency provider.

+Angular facilitates the interaction between dependency consumers and dependency providers using an abstraction called [Injector](guide/glossary#injector).
+When a dependency is requested, the Injector checks its registry to see if there is an instance already available there and if not, a new instance is created and stored in the registry.
+Angular creates an application-wide injector (also known as "root" injector) during the application bootstrap process, as well as any additional injectors as needed.
+You don't need to create injectors manually, but it's important to know that there is a layer that connects providers and consumers.

+This topic covers basic scenarios of how a class can act as a dependency.
+However, Angular allows you to use functions, objects, primitive types such as string or Boolean, or any other types as dependencies as well.
+For more information, see [Dependency providers](guide/dependency-injection-providers].

+## Providing dependency

+Imagine there is a class called HeroService that needs to act as a dependency in a component.

+The first step is to add the @Injectable decorator to indicate that the class can be injected.

 ## Creating DI